 Role of voltage-gated ion channels in synaptic development and disease

 Kv4.2 control of firing patterns in hippocampal CA1 pyramidal neurons

-(A,B) DIV3 WT or DPP6-KO hippocampal neurons visualized for actin filaments with TRITC-phalloidin (1:1000, Sigma) and for axons with marker Tau-1 (1:1000, Millipore).
-The density of immature dendritic filopodia (arrowheads) is reduced in the DPP6-KO neurons (n=77) compared to the WT (n=44).
+(A,B) DIV3 wild-type (WT) or DPP6-knockout (KO) hippocampal neurons visualized for actin filaments with TRITC-phalloidin (1:1000, Sigma) and for axons with marker Tau-1 (1:1000, Millipore).
+The density of immature dendritic filopodia (arrowheads) is lower in the DPP6-KO neurons (n=77) than in the WT (n=44).
 (C,D) DIV3 DPP6-KO hippocampal neurons expressing either GFP control or DPP6-GFP, cultured for three days, and visualized for actin filaments with TRITC-phalloidin.
-The density of filopodia is elevated in the DPP6-KO neurons that express DPP6-GFP (n=62) compared with the GFP controls (n=56).
+The density of filopodia is higher in the DPP6-KO neurons that express DPP6-GFP (n=62) than in the GFP controls (n=56).
 Scale bars, 10μm.
 Error bars represent the mean±SEM; *p< 0.05.

 - Lin L, Sun W, Throesch B, Kung F, Decoster JT, Berner CJ, Cheney RE, Rudy B, Hoffman DA.
 DPP6 regulation of dendritic morphogenesis impacts hippocampal synaptic development.
 Nat Commun 2013;4:2270.

 - Campanac E, Hoffman DA.
 Repeated cocaine exposure increases fast-spiking interneuron excitability in the rat medial prefrontal cortex.
 J Neurophysiol 2013;109:2781-2792.